AdobeDocs/journey-optimizer.en/help/using/messages/get-started-content.md

 1. Enter **crtl+V** to paste the message.

-   The message is added to the journey canevas.
+   The message is added to the journey canvas.
 All settings and configuration will be copied to the new message.

    ![](assets/message-duplicated.png)